yanghengtang/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The command is invalid.
+MediConnect detects that the command is invalid.
     * 1a1.
 MediConnect shows an error message.
+    * 1a2.
+MediConnect requests for the correct input.

        Use case resumes at step 1.

 **Use case: UC07 View a doctor’'s records**